 Topics covered during the second module ('In Quires and Places where they Sing': the 16th and 17th centuries) may include:

-At the end of each module, you’ll produce a ‘guided submission’ - either a 5,000 word essay or a composition portfolio.
+At the end of each module, you’ll produce a ‘guided submission’ - a 5,000 word essay.

 Throughout these modules you’ll receive advice, support and feedback from your academic supervisor.
 You’ll have the freedom to submit work on areas that interest you - our courses are designed to allow maximum flexibility and independence.